 … Matters of Interpretation

-Heather Anne Thiessen (HAT) is a happily married 60-ish, Bible-reading, Presbyterian Church Sunday School teaching and choir singing, small fuel efficient car driving, still pretty much 2nd wave feminist and generally out lesbian Hoosier mom.
-(No states are all one color.)
-From time to time she teaches religious studies to undergraduates at a small liberal arts college in Louisville, Kentucky.
+I’m HAT (Heather Anne Thiessen, M.Div., Ph.D.), a happily married, Bible-reading, Presbyterian Church Sunday School teaching and choir singing, small fuel efficient car driving, still pretty much 2nd wave feminist and generally out white lesbian Hoosier mom.
+(That’s too Christian for some, not Christian enough for others.)
+From time to time I teach religious studies to undergraduates at a small liberal arts college in Louisville, Kentucky.
+Reading is my life.

 … utopian discourse

 Matters of Interpretation is the successor to an earlier blog, Utopian Discourse.
 Because the internet is forever, its map still contains that little patch of thought about utopia.
 Like so much other utopian discourse, it takes place in the present as memory.